Nhutking21/devops-challenge/problem-4/SOLUTION.md

 The production build is uploaded directly to an S3 bucket.

 For a real production system, I would normally put Amazon CloudFront in front of S3 to provide:

 - HTTPS;
 - CDN caching;
 - lower latency;
 - custom domain support;
-- better control over caching and invalidation.
+- better control over caching.

 CloudFront is not required for the core CI/CD implementation.